 When the situationist idea that revolution would be therapeutic found its way into the English language, it opened a Pandora's box of misunderstanding.
-It seems clear to me that the situationists were pointing out that a real revolutionary rupture would break down the social constraints which underlie so much of what is considered "mental illness" and "emotional disturbance", freeing people to discover their own meanings and methods of thinking and feeling.
-But many have understood this concept differently, taking it to mean that revolution is to be something like an encounter group, a counseling session or psychological "selfhelp" activity.
+It seems clear to me that the situationists were pointing out that a real revolutionary rupture would break down the social constraints which underlie so much of what is considered "mental illness" and "emotional disturbance". freeing people to discover their own meanings and methods of thinking and feeling.
+But many have understood this concept differently, taking it to mean that revolution is to be something like an encounter group, a counseling session or psychological "self-help" activity.
 Ceaseless self-examination, embarrassing confessionalism, the gamut of support groups, safe spaces, and the like come to be understood as "revolutionary" activity.
-And many socalled revolutionaries, in conformity to such a practice, tend to become the emotionally crippled neurotics that they assume they are, searching for a revolutionary healing that will never come, because this assumed role is inherently self-perpetuating and, thus perpetuates the society that produces it.
+And many so-called revolutionaries, in conformity to such a practice, tend to become the emotionally crippled neurotics that they assume they are, searching for a revolutionary healing that will never come, because this assumed role is inherently self-perpetuating and, thus perpetuates the society that produces it.
 What is missing from this therapeutic conception of revolution is revolt.

 The destruction of the social order with the aim of liberating ourselves from all domination and exploitation, from every constraint on the full development of our singularity, certainly requires an analysis of how our lives, our passions, our desires and dreams have been alienated from us, how our minds have been constrained to reason in certain ways, how we have been trained to follow the logic of submission.
 But such an analysis must be a social analysis, not a psychoanalysis.
-It must be an examination of the social institutions, roles and relationships that shape the conditions under which we are forced to exist. struggle.
-It has vanished behind the hard armor of militancy, and we have come to be the mirror image of our enemy.
+It must be an examination of the social institutions, roles and relationships that shape the conditions under which we are forced to exist.